Ad-blocking browser Brave launches out of beta

 Brave Software today launched its Brave browser out of beta.
 Brave version 1.0 has the same pitch: an open source browser that blocks ads but also offers a blockchain-based digital advertising platform.
 You can download Brave 1.0 now for Windows, macOS, Linux, Android, and iOS in 52 languages.

-Brave Software, led by CEO Brendan Eich, best known for inventing JavaScript and cofounding Mozilla, launched the Chromium-based open source browser Brave in January 2016.
-Despite being in beta for almost four years, Brave has garnered 8 million active users and 3 million daily active users, Eich told VentureBeat.
-For comparison, Chrome has over 1 billion active users while Firefox has about 250 million active users.
+Brave Software is led by CEO Brendan Eich, best known for inventing JavaScript and cofounding Mozilla.
+The company launched Chromium-based open source browser Brave in January 2016.
+Despite being in beta for almost four years, Brave has garnered 8.7 million active users and 3 million daily active users, Eich told VentureBeat.
+For comparison, Chrome has over 1 billion active users, while Firefox has about 250 million active users.
 Still, this is a notable achievement given how difficult it is to differentiate a browser nowadays.
 Even more notable is that Brave has pushed other browsers to follow in its path of cleaning up the web.

 Brave features

 Brave aggressively blocks everything it can.
 On by default, the Brave Shields feature blocks third-party ads, trackers, autoplaying videos, and device fingerprinting.
-Brave claims its browser as a result loads websites up to three to six times faster than competitors.
+Brave claims its browser as a result loads websites up to 3 to 6 times faster than competitors.
 It also drains less battery life and uses less memory.

 Major browsers have adopted Brave’s approach with trackers, autoplaying videos, and device fingerprinting, or are in the process of implementing similar approaches.
-None of them block ads by default, however, and so Brave continues to enjoy a noticeable performance edge out of the box.
+None of them blocks ads by default, however; so Brave continues to enjoy a noticeable performance edge out of the box.

 Brave Rewards and Brave Ads